Coffee chats: Questions you should ask to network better

 Remember that a coffee or informational interview is not an opportunity to ask for a job, so be very careful how you phrase this question.
-It is OK to let them know that you’re looking out for career opportunities but do not directly ask for a job.
+It is okay to let them know that you’re looking for career opportunities but do not directly ask for a job.

 Great coffee chats are a result of thorough research, preparation, personal enthusiasm, and gratitude – these qualities, combined with the right questions, can help you network effectively and grow your connections!

 This article offers general information only and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or its affiliates.

 Arrive makes it easier for newcomers and international students to make a smooth landing in Canada by providing the information and guidance they need.
 Arrive provides up to date, informative articles, guides, webinars, digital tools and expert advice to help newcomers prepare for their arrival, and adapt to the Canadian job market and cultural landscape.
 Students can get ready for their Canadian studies, so that they are set up for academic and professional success in Canada.